getong/getong_code_snippet/rust_code/rust_function.md

 ```
 All four of these method calls do exactly the same thing.
 The last form, with the angle brackets, specifies both: a fully qualified method call.

+## function and closure
+Funtions are implemented as function pointers.
+Closures are plain structs.